akshaysharmajs/hello-world/README.md

 # hello-world
 first repository
 Hi everyone!
-This is Akshay,totally new to github.
+This is Akshay Sharma and I m new to github community.
+I m really excited to start contributing to open source :).